Piecewise monotone estimation in one-parameter exponential family: Proposed method

 \subsection{Information criterion}

 In practice, the selection of the regularization parameter $\lambda$ is a crucial issue like other regularized estimators such as LASSO.
 Here, we propose a method for selecting $\lambda$ based on data by using an information criterion \citep{anderson2004model,konishi2008information}.
-It is motivated from the unbiased estimate of the degrees of freedom for the original nearly isotonic regression in Proposition~\ref{prop:df}.